 “Yea, that checks out I guess…” I said.

 “If the cops come,” he said, “I need you to call the American embassy, okay?
 Tell them I’m an American citizen and I’m just here to teach English.
 Tell them I’m NOT GAY.”

 “I mean I don’t care if you’re gay or not—but your insistence that you’re not is making me think you are.”

-He shakes his head in disgust.
+He shook his head in disgust.
 “No bro… I was married to my ex-wife for SIX … YEARS … BRO … call her.
 She will tell you, I’m not gay.”

 The drip of the coffee slowed.
 I abandoned my morning breakfast and decided to make a break for my room.

 “Hey uhhh, good luck with this whole thing … whatever it is,” I said as I hightailed it out of the kitchen.
 What a weird dude.

 I made it back to my room (I had opted for a private room since I was pretty flush with cash at the time) and started doing a little computer work while I let the caffeinated nectar of life permeate through my veins.

 I peeked my head out.
 No sign of the not-gay-guido on the second-floor common room outside my door.
 I headed downstairs, past the woman working the front desk, and back into the kitchen.

 There he was, still stirring his big cauldron of god-knows-what.
 Despite my fight-or-flight response commanding me to prance back to my room, I desperately needed food.
 We nodded at each other and I headed for the fridge.
 Silence for the first few moments, and then …